allisonkadel/carbin-api-docs/source/index.html.md

 You must replace <code>YOUR_ACCESS_TOKEN</code> with your personal access JWT you received upon registering for an account.
 </aside>

-Your `refresh token` is a longer-lived token that is used to [request a new access token]#(request-a-new-access-token) when your access token expires.
+Your `refresh token` is a longer-lived token that is used to [request a new access token](#request-a-new-access-token) when your access token expires.

 When your refresh token expires, you will use your account credentials to reauthenticate and [request a new set of tokens](#request-authorization-tokens).